-- Produce blood cells — Red blood cells, white blood cells, and other blood elements are produced in the red marrow, which fills the internal cavities of many bones.
+- Produce blood cells: Red blood cells, white blood cells, and other blood elements are produced in the red marrow, which fills the internal cavities of many bones.

-- Protect body organs — Many soft tissues and organs are surrounded by skeletal elements.
+- Protect body organs: Many soft tissues and organs are surrounded by skeletal elements.
 For example, the rib cage protects the heart and lungs, the skull protects the brain, the vertebrae protect the spinal cord, and the pelvis protects the delicate reproductive organs.

 The amount of compact and spongy bone depends on the shape of the bone.
 Compact bone is thickest where stresses arrive from a limited range of directions.
 Spongy bone is located where bones are not heavily stressed or where stresses arrive from many directions.
 Spongy bone is much lighter than compact bone, which helps reduce the weight of the skeleton and makes it easier for muscles to move the bones.

 Bone development and growth

 Most bones begin as hyaline cartilage.
 The cartilage is gradually converted to bone through a process called ossification.
 Bone growth begins at the center of the cartilage.
-As bones enlarge, bone growth activity shifts to the ends of the bones (an area commonly called the growth plate), which results in an increase in bone length.
+As bones enlarge, bone growth activity shifts to the ends of the bones (an area commonly called the growth plate), which causes the bones to grow longer.

 Bone growth "factoids"